syne-tune/syne-tune/docs/source/tutorials/transfer_learning/transfer_learning.rst

 We compare them to standard :class:`~syne_tune.optimizer.baselines.BayesianOptimization` (BO).

-We construct a set of tasks based on the height example.
-We first collect evaluations of five tasks, and then compare results on the sixth.
+We construct a set of tasks based on the
+:ref:`height example <train_height_script>`.
+We first collect
+evaluations on five tasks, and then compare results on the sixth.
 We consider the single-fidelity case.
+For each task we assume a budget of 10 (`max_trials`) evaluations.
+We use BO on the preliminary tasks, and for the transfer task we compare BO, ZeroShot, BoundingBox and Quantiles.
+The set of tasks is made by adjusting the `max_steps` parameter in the height example, but could correspond to adjusting the training data instead.

 The code is available
 `here <../../examples.html#transfer-learning-example>`_.
 Make sure to run it as
 `python launch_transfer_learning_example.py --generate_plots`
 if you want to generate the plots locally.
-The schedulers vary slightly between runs, so your plots might look different.
+The optimisations vary between runs, so your plots might look different.

 In order to run our transfer learning schedulers we need to parse the output of the tuner into a dict of